-Customer churn prediction and its impact on customer retention
+Customer churn prediction and its impact on your retention rate and revenue

-Before you begin your customer data audit, it’s important to understand how proper customer churn prediction protocols impact both short-term marketing goals and long-term brand profitability.
+Before you begin your database audit to identify what facets of your business lead to a high risk of churning, it’s vital to understand how proper customer churn prediction protocols impact short-term marketing goals and long-term business profitability.

-We’ll assume we don’t need to answer the obvious question: “What is customer churn?”
-Having said that, it’s certainly worth outlining why it’s one of the most important metrics for marketers:
+We obviously don’t need to answer “What is customer churn?”
+However, it’s certainly worth outlining why it’s one of the most important marketing metrics to monitor:

-- 59% of consumers will stop buying from brands after several bad customer experiences, while 17% will do so after just one. — PricewaterhouseCoopers
+- 59% of consumers will stop buying from businesses after several bad customer experiences, while 17% will do so after just one. — PricewaterhouseCoopers

-- Just 15% of senior leaders at B2B organizations said their teams use customer data to routinely inform business decisions. — Forrester
+- Just 15% of senior organizational leaders said their teams use customer data to routinely inform business decisions. — Forrester

-- Only 30% of executives and board of directors members consider customer satisfaction a top priority for their brands today. — Deloitte
+- Only 30% of executives and board of directors members consider customer satisfaction a top priority for their companies today. — Deloitte

 - Improving customer loyalty and retention is primary objective for just 38% of retailers and ecommerce companies. — BRP Consulting